owise1/Nite-Brite/README.markdown

 *Ex:* `230,311,18,52,86,1325962878384,37.8087081,-122.2467254`

-All of the parameters up the timestamp are required, the location info is optional.
+All of the parameters up to the timestamp are required, the location info is optional.
 The timestamp is useful because it creates a history for the drawing and encourages collaborators because their additions will not simply be overwritten.
 Location is in there because it allows us to subdivide the drawing further.